-Requirements for International students (F-1)
+International Student Requirements (F-1)

 Kapi'olani Community College is authorized under federal law to enroll non-immigrant (F-1) students.
-International students must comply with all regulations of the Department of Homeland Security as well as with applicable policy of the Board of Regents of the University of Hawai'i and the policies of Kapi'olani Community College.
-For purposes of clarifying requirements for admission, international students who are not U.S. citizens and who have not been admitted to live in the U.S. permanently are designated as non-immigrants.
-Kapi'olani Community College complies with all applicable requirements of state health agencies and U.S embassies/councils as may be required by law or by rules and regulations.
+All international students must comply with regulations set by the Department of Homeland Security as well as the policies established by the University of Hawai'i Board of Regents and Kapi'olani Community College.
+Applicants who are not U.S. citizens or permanent residents are classified as non-immigrants.
+The College also adheres to all requirements imposed by state health agencies and U.S. embassies or consulates.

-International students who do not have the demonstrated language proficiency to enter Kapi'olani Community College's credit classes may check to see if they qualify for the Intensive English Program (IEP), a full-time, one-semester English language training program offered fall, spring and summer terms.
-After successfully completing the IEP, students may enter Kapi'olani Community College's credit classes and programs.
+Students who do not meet the necessary English language proficiency for credit classes may be eligible for the Intensive English Program (IEP).
+This full-time, one-semester program is available in the fall, spring, and summer terms.
+Upon successful completion of the IEP, students will be eligible to enroll in the college's credit classes and programs.